 The conventional method to run SFC /SCANNOW is somewhat lengthy.
 You need to open elevated Command Prompt manually and type the syntax and hit Enter.
 As an alternative, you are able to just create a batch file, save it on the desktop and run it using admin right.
-This may be the easiest way to run System File Checker on Windows 10 including previous versions.
+This may be the easiest way to run System File Checker on Windows 10 or 11 including previous versions.

 Way – 1